Nara Bharath Reddy

 Nara Bharath Reddy (born 25 October 1990) is an Indian politician from Karnataka.
 He is an MLA from Bellary Assembly constituency in Bellary district.
 He won the 2023 Karnataka Legislative Assembly election representing the Indian National Congress.

 Early life and education

 Reddy is from Bellary.
-He is born to Nara Suryanarayana Reddy who is former Janata Dal (Secular) MLA from Kurugodu Assembly constituency in Bellary district.
-He completed his B.B.M. in 2010 at Gulbarga University.
+He was born to Nara Suryanarayana Reddy who is the former Janata Dal (Secular) MLA from Kurugodu Assembly constituency in Bellary district.
+He completed his B.B.M. in 2010 at Gulbarga University, and then pursued his Masters in Business Administration in London, UK.

 Career

 Bharath Reddy first contested for Zilla Panchayat elections in 2014 and won against the BJP with highest margin in Karnataka from Korlagundi Zilla Panchayat.
 Reddy won from Bellary City Assembly constituency representing the Indian National Congress in the 2023 Karnataka Legislative Assembly election.
 He polled 86,440 votes and defeated his nearest rival, Gali Lakshmi Aruna of the KRPP, by a huge margin of 37,863 votes.
-He is also Director (Apex Bank Representative) of Bellary DCC bank.
+It is the highest margin win ever achieved in history of bellary elections.He is also Director (Apex Bank Representative) of Bellary DCC bank.

-His houses were raided by Enforcement Directorate on 10 February 2024 under prevention of Money Laundering Act for alleged unaccounted cash, which he denied.